 Recent research in Dutch archives by the Dutch maritime historian Pablo Boorsma revealed that in April 1724 the skipper of the outgoing Dutch ship Graveland found floating wreckage from the missing Fortuyn in the latitude of the Cocos and the longitude of Christmas Island.

 A rare VOC chart of the Indian Ocean

-The VOC A chart of the Indian ocean by Abraham Anias from the VOC Zeeland Chamber Abraham Anias (1694-1750), official examiner of the steersmen and chart-maker of the Zeeland Chamber of the VOC An important vellum manuscript chart of the Dutch East India Company.
-The plane chart of the Indian Ocean did not only serve for the crossing to Sunda Strait, but also for the journey to Ceylon.
-After approximately 700 miles east of the Cape, the course is changed north, as is testified on our chart by faint traces of a plotted track in pencil (of which unfortunately only the number 14 is decipherable, tracks were drawn in pencil and erased later).
+The VOC chart of the Indian ocean made by Abraham Anias (1694-1750), official examiner of the steersmen and chart-maker of the VOC Zeeland Chamber is an important vellum manuscript chart of the Dutch East India Company.
+The plane chart of the Indian Ocean not only served for the crossing to Sunda Strait, but also for the journey to Ceylon.
+Approximately 700 miles east of the Cape, the course changed north, as is testified on our chart by faint traces of a plotted track in pencil (of which unfortunately only the number 14 is decipherable, tracks were drawn in pencil and erased later).

-Built for the Dutch East India Company (VOC) chamber Amsterdam in 1722.
+The Fortuyn was a Dutch East Indiaman built for the Dutch East India Company (VOC) Amsterdam chamber in 1722.

 Team members Graeme Henderson from Perth, Andrew Viduka from Canberra, Alex Moss from Adelaide, James Parkinson from Melbourne, student Shinatria Adhityatama from Indonesia and student Robert de Hoop from the Netherlands conducted magnetometer surveys along targeted coastlines seeking iron objects such as cannon and anchors from the outgoing Dutch ships Fortuyn and Aagtekerke, and several missing homeward bound vessels.